What started out as a passion or hobby is now a thriving business. But is thriving the same thing as growing?

 - Manage your small business: Tips and advice for common challenges

-You can ensure that your thriving business is also a growing business by measuring the KPIs that are aligned to your business goals.
+You can ensure that your thriving business is also a growing business by measuring the small business KPIs that are aligned to your goals.
 By monitoring your KPIs regularly you can spot issues and correct them before they have a negative impact.
 Download our guide to small business finance for more accounting formulas you should know and an introduction to the trifecta of financial statements – the income statement, the balance sheet, and the cash flow statement.

 A guide to small business finance